Programming for Students

 Structured dialogues are an opportunity to have a small group discussion in a format that allows for experiences to be shared and everyone to be heard.
 Past topics have included gender, violence and bystander intervention.
-The spring 2020 program is scheduled for April 8.
-For more information, contact email@example.com or 210-458-4770.
+For more information, contact firstname.lastname@example.org or 210-458-4770.

 Social Justice Film Series

-A series of thought-provoking social justice-themed films the first Tuesday of each month.
+A series of thought-provoking social justice-themed films.
 It is designed to focus on important social issues facing students today and to facilitate dialogue enhancing informed communication, personal and social responsibility.
 A discussion follows the film facilitated by invited community organizers as well as partnering student activists and faculty.
-The next event in the series showing “13th: From Slavery to Criminal in One Amendment” is November 5 at 5:00pm in the Student Union Retama Auditorium on the UTSA Main Campus.
-For more information, contact firstname.lastname@example.org.
+For more information, contact email@example.com.

 Constitution Day Programs